 Course: Cyber Space and Cyber Security (GE 2) (B.A.)
+Course outcome: At the end of the semester, students will be able to:

 - 1. List cyber laws, - 2.
 Describe computer networks, threats to cyber security, - 3.
 Illustrate uses of Ecommerce and security measures for cyber safety